Download Files in an Archive PackageMozy Admin Guide

 - Under Downloads, click the link to download this package.
 If the request was large enough, there is more than one download link.

-Note: If you find the file is not being saved, or if your web browser simply tries to open the file instead of offering to save it, you may need to change settings for your Web browser and try again.
+Note: If you find the archive package is not being saved, or if your web browser simply tries to open the file instead of offering to save it, you may need to change settings for your Web browser and try again.
 For help in doing this, consult help topics for your Web browser.

-- Extract your compressed files.
+- Extract your compressed files from the archive package.

 - To use the Restore Manager, see Extracting and Decrypting Archive Packages with Restore Manager.

 - If you use a Windows computer and don't wish to use the Restore Manager, see Extract Files Downloaded to a Windows Computer.